equinor/opc-stream/README.md

 CSV-files are "plain-text tables" and are almost the de facto standard format for exchanging time-series data between different programs, as they are human-readable and creating drivers to read and write such files is usually quite easy to implement.

-The inteded use-case for this program is bench-testing OPC-based applications like MPC.
+The inteded use-case for this program is creating "test benches" to "scenario-test" or ["acceptance test"](https://www.agilealliance.org/glossary/acceptance/) OPC-based applications like MPC.

 ## Compatability